brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Radius**

+Interesting conceptually, but it didn’t really go anywhere besides the concept.
+It would’ve been better as an anime, lol.

 **Portrait of a Lady on Fire**

 Well, fuck.
 That was gorgeous and sad.
 This movie built until my heart ached, and wove a story of falling in love.